rkotze/rkotze.github.io/_posts/2018-06-15-iterators-generators-async.md

 excerpt_separator: <!--more-->
 ---

 For an object to become an iterator it needs to know how to access values in a collection and keeping track of its position in the list.
 This is achieved by an object implementing a `next` method and returning the next value in the sequence.
 This method should return an object containing two properties `value` and `done`.
-It must have the `[Symbol.iterator]` as well as this is key to using JavaScripts `for..of` loop.
+It must have the `[Symbol.iterator]` as well as this is key to using `for..of` loop.

 <!--more-->